 This course provides an opportunity to apply knowledge and skill in an early childhood setting.
 Students implement a variety of learning experiences that are developmentally appropriate for and culturally sensitive to a specific age and group of children.
-(Prerequisite: CDEV 2510, CDEV 1252, CDEV 2640 and Instructor permission)
+Requires instructor permission.